You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 5: Skip a sit-down lunch and do as the locals do—hop from bàcaro to bàcaro and enjoy cicchetti (Venetian tapas) with a small glass of wine called an “ombra.”
 It's tasty, inexpensive, and culturally immersive.

 7: Don't drink any Starbucks-style coffee.
 Rather drop by one of the many local bars and treat yourself to a real Italian cappuccino or espresso.
-One thing to take note of is that if you stand at the bar, you pay a lot less than if you were to sit.
-You'll find a list of things not to do in Italy here.
+Tip: If you stand at the bar like the locals do, you'll pay a lot less than if you were to sit.
+This tip is just one of a whole lot of tips that you can read here.

 8: Some of Venice's best sights are down the lanes alongside quieter, smaller canals.
 Here you can savor the true beauty of Venice.
 These are some of the best moments to experience in Venice.
 Don't let your phone or tablet steal your attention and cause you to miss the moment.